dekamps/dekamps.github.io/docs/index.markdown

 layout: home
 ---
+My name is Marc de Kamps.
 This is my website.
 It contains blog posts and scientific topics that interest me.
 ## Interests
 ### Computational/Cognitive Neuroscience
 After a PhD in physics I started a postdoc in a psychology department.
 As a consequence I've done research in this area.
 I was PI in the Human Brain Project in the Theory Part of the project from 2015-2020.
 In 20066, Frank van der Velde and I published a proposal for a cognitive architecture: the neural blackboard architecture.
 Frank has made